benlue/coServ/README.md

 ## Why coServ
 Offering smooth user experiences is becoming the norm of web applications.
 However, it's not a simple task.
 Many platforms have been developed for the quest.
 Unfortunately, most platforms present more problems than solving them.

 With the arrival of HTML5, CSS3 and ES5/ES6, developers actually have enough facilities to tackle the problems.
-All we need is probably just a neat and clean platform to fully utilize those three fundamental technologies.
-So here comes **coServ**, with the following design guidelines in mind:
+All we need is just a neat and clean platform to fully utilize those essential technologies.
+So here comes **coServ**, with the following amazing features:

-+ Developers should spend time on designing/coding rather than learning or harnessing the platform itself.

-+ Helping developers not to repeat themselves.

-+ Helping developers to fully utilize HTML, CSS and Javascript.
-Besides those, there is nothing to learn (well, before the next exciting technologies coming out XD).

-##  Features
++ HTML refactoring &amp; reuse

++ Transparent CSS encapsulation.
+It's automatic and you don't have to do anything to make that happens.

-+ Regardless it's backend or front-end, developers can use one single language (Javascript) to do them all.
++ Regardless it's backend or front-end, use one single language (Javascript) to do them all.

-+ Help developers to divide web pages into smaller blocks and wcomps, so ti's easier to work on (the **divide and conquer** strategy).

-+ HTML refactoring &amp; reuse + CSS encapsulation.

-+ HTML, CSS and JS can all be formulated as templates.
++ HTML, CSS and JS can all be formulated as templates, and you have the full power of Javascript instead of just a limited subset when working on templates.

-+ An extremely easy and elegant way to provide multi-lingual support.

-+ A single coServ server can host multiple websites, and it's very easy to manage them.

 + Support a very powerful CSS preprocessor called JASS.

+In the end, there is one thing that matters most.
+With coServ, developers can focus on coding and have fun instead of spending hours to learn and harness a platform itself just to get things going.

 ## Get started
 To install